 Let’s Talk about Shy vs. Social Anxiety

 Being shy and having social anxiety are similar, but are on entirely different levels.
-While there’s quite varying degrees of social anxiety, even the mildest is above the point of simply being a bit shy.
+While there are quite varying degrees of social anxiety, even the mildest is above the point of simply being a bit shy.

 While my personal situation isn’t that serious, being involved or just thinking about certain social interactions can make me hot, sweaty and sick to my stomach.
-And still have to fight battles in my head every single day of my life.
+And still, I have to fight battles in my head every single day of my life.

 I basically coasted my way through high school, college and all my past jobs with as little social interaction as possible, greatly hindering my ability to make connections and form relationships with my professors and supervisors.
 (These days I’m sure you know how important connections are when getting hired).